by Charles H. Kraft with some editing by Howard Culbertson

 A position such as this, which espouses a caring God and takes an informed view of human culture, can be broken down into two levels of ethical standards:

 There are many groups attempting to assist peoples of societies other than their own.
 For purposes of this discussion, I will assume that most of these groups intend to conduct their interventions in an ethical manner.
 They will, however, inevitably define "ethical" according to their own cultural values.
 Will what they define as ethical be perceived as ethical by the receptors?

 The critical realist epistemology contends that there is a REAL (ETHICAL) above and beyond the cultural (perceptual) real (ethical).
 The problem is, of course, that if such a REAL exists, humans can only see it through their cultural (perceptual) lenses.
 We are, therefore, guessing at what that REAL might be.
-The fact of cultural limitations and distortions makes the question of how to discover that REAL a very large one.
+The fact of cultural limitations and distortions makes the question of how to discover that REAL is a very important one.